rahul-sharma-03/Time-Series-Data-Generation-using-DeepLearning/README.md

  # 📈Time Series Data Generation using Deep Learning
- _Generating realistic synthetic time series data using deep learning models, with a focus on TimeGAN for applications in finance and beyond._
+ _Generating realistic synthetic time series data using deep learning model, with a focus on TimeGAN for applications in finance and beyond._
 ---
 ## 📌 Table of Contents
 - <a href="#overview">Overview</a>